Machine Tied Weft VS Hand Tied Weft

 Machine tied weft VS hand tied weft

 When it comes to choosing what type of weft to use, typically it comes down to these two contenders.
 They are arguably the two most commonly used hair extension wefts on the market today.
-Let’s go over why we would pick one over the other, talking about both pros and cons.
+Let’s go over why a stylist would pick one over the other, talking about both pros and cons.

 Machine Tied Wefts

 Machine tied wefts are frequently to go to due to cost.
 They are less expensive when comparing to hand tied wefts.
 This is because of how they are made.
 When assembling the hair, it is done using a machine so mass production can be done much faster.
 Since they are assembled with a sewing machine rather than a person, the manufacturer is able to keep the cost low.
+The weft is thicker at the seam (the top) compared to a hand tied or genius weft.
+The weft is typically much wider than a hand tied weft measuring about 36" long.

 Hand Tied Wefts